cs-503-project-group/vit-vs-cnn/README.md

   - [ ] EcaResNet
 - [ ] Study   how   role   of   attention   and   convolution   on model’s performance in OOD detection
 - [ ] Study how results change when moving from semantic distribution shifts to non-semantic distribution shifts
+- [ ] Check if the classes of the ground truth are ok by randomly picking 20 classes and double-checking it's ok!